 Cardigan boys never lack for activities to fill their time!
-Read about our afternoon clubs, our school-wide inter-dorm competitions, our on- and off-campus weekend activities, and the fun to be had at the Haven, our on-campus student center.
+Read about our afternoon clubs, our inter-dorm competitions, our on and off-campus weekend activities, and the fun to be had at the Haven, our student center.

-Cardigan Mountain School opened the doors to “The Haven,” the student center, in May 2013.
-The student center is a place for Cardigan students to unwind and relax with their friends.
-With its high-top tables, couches, and overstuffed chairs, The Haven offers various opportunities based on interest.
-For gaming enthusiasts, the latest editions of racing, hockey, soccer, and football games may be played on two side televisions with the X-Box 360 consoles—or take your talents to the arcade console, which allows a play to choose from 135 different games.
-Air hockey, ping pong, foosball and shuffleboard tables fill the center of the room, available on a first-come first-served basis.
-Two additional televisions are available for watching a ball game, movie, or favorite television show.
-The walls are lined with iconic photographic moments and scenery from Cardigan, or involving Cardigan students, taken by members of the Cardigan community.
-Students may also purchase tasty treats from candy bars to soda, most for 75 cents, from the snack bar, which is open on weekends.
+Cardigan's student center, “The Haven,” is located in the lower level of Cardigan Commons.
+With high-top tables, couches, and overstuffed chairs, The Haven is a place for students to unwind and relax with their friends.
+For gaming enthusiasts, the latest editions of multiplayer games may be played on three televisions with an X-Box, Playstation, and Nintendo Switch—or take your talents to the arcade console, which allows a player to choose from 135 different games.
+Air hockey, ping pong, and foosball table fill the center of the room.
+Another large screen television is available for ball games, movies, or favorite television shows.
+The walls are lined with iconic photographic moments and scenery from Cardigan, some of which were taken by members of the Cardigan community.
+Students may also purchase tasty treats from candy bars to soda, most for $1.00, from the snack bar, which is open on weekends.

-Cardigan has a person dedicated to coordinating weekend activities for the boys, including a diverse program of on-campus activities and off-campus trips.
+Cardigan has a Student Life Coordinator dedicated to coordinating weekend activities for the boys, including a diverse program of on-campus activities and off-campus trips.